LivingText/two-week-greek/plan.md

     1. John 11:17-27 Jesus the Resurrection and the Life
         1. Content Objective:
         1. Language Objective:
-    1. John 11:29-41 (Jonathan: Are your sure the citation is right here?)
-        1. Content Objective:
-        1. Language Objective:
     1. John 13:1-15 Jesus washes the disciples' feet
         1. Content Objective:
         1. Language Objective: